 redefinitions of these terms cannot be generalized and can be

 confused by participants from other contexts.
+Also, even when contextualized, terms such as “in-band signaling” are not explicit enough about their meaning (see, e.g., Section 1.2 of [RFC6826]).
 More importantly, the

 terms are not self-defining to any further extent and cannot be